Car Accidents Have a High Risk of Causing Neck and Back Injury

 Facet Injuries after a Car Accident

-Facet joints are a lesser known part of the spine, but play an important role in their function.
+Facet joints are a lesser-known part of the spine but play an important role in their function.
 These joints are surrounded by a thick, flexible membrane that secretes a viscous fluid that lubricates the joints and allows the spine to move easily.
-These joints help to support the weight of the body and facilitate movement between each vertebrae.
+These joints help to support the weight of the body and facilitate movement between each vertebra.
 Facet joints work in conjunction with the spinal discs to allow strong, controlled movement throughout the spine and entire body.

 Basically, the facet joint’s role is to prevent the spine from moving too much in one direction or the other.
-They are the reason the human body wont completely bend backwards, forwards, or sideways.
-In order to properly perform this function, these joints have a large amount of nerve endings.
+They are the reason the human body won’t completely bend backward, forwards, or sideways.
+In order to properly perform this function, these joints have a large number of nerve endings.
 It is this large concentration of nerves that cause this area to be particularly painful when damaged.